Put down the device. I tried to say it, but I couldn’t make a sound.

 My teen boys show me their new architectural dreams in Minecraft, and one talks of becoming an architect with a sustainable approach.
 We feel even more positive connection when my husband or I play Minecraft with our kids.

-Share photos and videos on a family group text.
+Share photos and videos on BeReal or a family group text.

 Whether we are in lockdown or not, sharing our photos of sunsets, silly faces, and pet poses gives us a common family language.
 Amid all the zaniness of pandemic times, we’re also grounding ourselves in the everyday with photographic investigations of flowers, birds, dramatic weather shifts, and other easily overlooked details in the world around us.